Disease Guide ·Feline Leukemia (FeLV) ·2026

 Feline Leukemia (FeLV) in Cats - symptoms, vet costs & insurance

-Managing feline leukemia virus costs $500-$3,000 per year — and there is no cure.
-FeLV is a retrovirus that attacks the immune system, leaving cats vulnerable to infections, anemia, and cancer.
-It spreads through saliva, nasal secretions, and shared food bowls.
-The good news is an effective vaccine exists.
-The bad news is that once a cat is persistently infected, the virus stays for life.
+Managing FeLV costs $500-$3,000 yearly - no cure exists.
+This retrovirus attacks the immune system, causing infections, anemia, and cancer.
+It spreads through saliva, nasal secretions, and shared bowls.
+An effective vaccine exists, but once persistently infected, the virus stays for life.

 Feline Leukemia (FeLV) - vet costs and insurance